Rubina-Bansal/KPMG-Marketing-Analysis/README.md

 3. Data Insights and Presentation

-In this module, we used PowerBI to create interactive dashboards that presented the data in a visually appealing and easy-to-understand way.
+In this module, interactive dashboard was created that presented the data in a visually appealing and easy-to-understand way for the stakeholders.

 ### Skills gained: